-Eno puts on his king’s lead thinking cap and helps the Heads make a nervous, quirky, minor masterpiece.
+Eno puts on his king’s lead thinking cap and helps the Heads make a quirky, minor masterpiece.

 Kronomyth 2.0: A knight leads

 The Heads’ second album marks the beginning of a very fruitful relationship with Brian Eno.
 Unlike Devo, who seems to have ignored most of Eno’s suggestions, Talking Heads allow Eno to help shape the final product, mostly in the form of incidental sounds that expand their sonic palette and take some of the helium out of their otherwise impossibly wound jack-in-the-box arrangements.
 There are bits of this record that sound like Blondie and Television, but mostly this is a development of their first album, with more angst and less innocence.

 As a personal confession, More Songs About Buildings And Food was my least favorite of their first four albums for years.
 To my ears, it seemed like an inferior version of their first album from a songwriting perspective, as though hastily put together.
 Listening to this on headphones, however, turned me around on that.
 There is a tremendous amount of music and artistry on this record, and today I hear this as an important bridge between their first and third albums.